 Women in Science and Engineering (WISE) Initiative

-The College of Science and Engineering created the Women in Science and Engineering Initiative to act as a resource, promote inclusion and diversity, and build and strengthen community among women in the college.
+The College of Science and Engineering created the Women in Science and Engineering Initiative to promote diversity and strengthen community across gender identities by providing additional opportunities for professional and personal development.

 Social and community events